-the performance of the obligations of Australia, or to obtain for Australia any advantage or benefit, under the Madrid

-Protocol.
-Those regulations prevail over this
+the performance of the obligations of Australia, or to obtain for Australia any advantage or benefit, under the Madrid Protocol.
+Those regulations prevail over this hear and determine matters arising under this Act.

 Act to the extent of any inconsistency.